jellyfin/jellyfin.org/docs/index.md

 Want to know more about administering a Jellyfin server?
 Check out these pages!

-- [Quick-Start Guide](/docs/general/quick-start): What to do after you've installed Jellyfin to get it up and running.
+- [Quick-Start Guide](/docs/general/quick-start): What to do after you have installed Jellyfin to get it up and running.
 - [Migrating](/docs/general/administration/migrate): How to migrate Jellyfin.
 - [Plugins](/docs/general/server/plugins): How to install and manage plugins.
 - [Networking](/docs/general/networking): Networking settings and troubleshooting.